boardfish/dissertation/contents/1-literature-review.md

 is another such inspiration [@nicholson2015peeking].
 Both escape rooms and LARP can provide entertainment through immersion in a story as the *"hero"*, a factor that players enjoy [@duplessie2013go].
-Nicholson presents the precursors to escape rooms in further depth in his paper - Figure 2.1 summarises these.
+Nicholson presents the precursors to escape rooms in further depth in his paper---Figure 2.1 summarises these.

 ![Nicholson (2019) presents the precursors to, and inspirations for, the escape room phenomenon in this diagram.
 Adapted with permission from Nicholson, Scott.